AnarchoFatSats/drofficeleads2/aws_deploy/README.md

-# Cura Genesis Advanced CRM - AWS Deployment
+# VantagePoint Advanced CRM - AWS Deployment

 ## 🎯 What's New in This Version: